ultraio/docs-blockchain/downloads/docs.md

 ## What's next?

 Once you have validated the metadata files for your collection, you can now proceed to create your first uniq factory.
-Refer to How to create your first uniq factory and mint a uniq (TODO).
+Refer to [How to create a Uniq Factory using the Ultra Toolkit](./how-to-create-uniq-factory-using-toolkit.md).

 ---
 title: 'Introduction'